flojoy-ai/studio/docs/src/content/docs/studio/Hardware/visa-tcpip.md

 ## Multiple instruments

-I was not able to get multiple instruments connected through different ethernet ports.
+Connecting two instruments through two different ethernet ports seems impossible with link-local settings.
 An ethernet switch will likely be needed to create multiple connections (or connect through LAN).
+This results in connecting both instruments through one ethernet port on the computer.
 The connection should still be set to link-local on Ubuntu and static 169.254.Y.X on MacOS.
 Windows will still likely connect automatically.

 ![image](https://res.cloudinary.com/dhopxs1y3/image/upload/v1704736174/flojoy-docs/ethernet/two-devices.png)